 If you need to verify your domain ownership to Third-Party sites like Google Webmaster and Pinterest, you will be asked to upload a particular HTML file to the root directory of your Shopify account.
-This is normal – and is a valid security measure to make sure that a person is really the owner of an online entity (a Shopify online store in this case).
+This is normal – and is a valid security measure to make sure that a person is really the owner of an online entity (a Shopify online store in this case, but it’s the same for any website builder like Wix, Squarespace, etc.).

 Don’t worry, we’ll provide you with step by step instructions right in this post.
 It’s really not that hard – so, you’ll be able to verify your site ownership as soon as you finish reading this article.
 Also, as you’re doing that, you might as well add Google Analytics in the mix so you can start tracking your visitors.